Yosri-Ben-Halima/Yosri-Ben-Halima/README.md

 ## 👋 Introduction

 Hi there!
-I'm **Yosri Ben Halima**, a Data Scientist with a robust background in applied mathematics, machine learning, and quantitative finance.
+I'm **Yosri Ben Halima**, a Quantitative Researcher/Data Scientist with a robust background in applied mathematics, machine learning, and quantitative finance.
 I specialize in developing data-driven solutions and creating impactful visualizations.
 Dive into my work to see how I turn data into actionable insights!

 ## 🔍 What I Do